billahdotdev/Learn-React/README.md

 1. Create a new Vite project:

+Open your terminal and navigate to the directory where you want to create your project.
+Then, run the following command:

-2. Navigate to the project directory:
+3. Navigate to the project directory:

-3. Install dependencies:
+4. Install dependencies:

-4. Start the development server:
+5. Start the development server:

-5. Start coding:
+6. Start coding: